Infant Development Stages: From Birth To 6 Months

 Your baby should realize now that raising their hands means 'pick me up.'

-Their social skills should have them enjoying playtime and expressing their displeasure when they stop.
+Their social skills have them enjoying playtime and expressing their displeasure when they stop.
 For their cognitive skills, they should now be able to recognize their name.

 If you ever need help, you shouldn’t hesitate to ask a friend or a relative.
-Or, if you live in Minnesota, you can call on us.